horvatgroup/micropython_stm32f746zg_smartschool/README.md

 # Micropython for STM32F746ZG
 Testing MQTT on STM32f746ZG written in micropython.
-This is a part os the project needed to automate schools electrical systems.
+This is a part of a bigger project needed to automate schools electrical systems.

 ## Flashing micropython
 Following [Micropython's README](https://github.com/micropython/micropython/tree/master/ports/stm32#readme) these are the steps: